 Among the deductible costs are:

-- any costs that you had for your job and that weren’t reimbursed by your employer, e.g. to attend a conference (conference fee, travel and extra subsistence costs), for your home office if your employer doesn’t provide you with another place to work, your laptop if you need one for your work and your employer didn’t provide one, and so on.
+- any costs that you had for your job and that weren’t reimbursed by your employer, e.g. to attend a conference (conference fee, travel and extra subsistence costs) or on business trips (most employers don’t pay the maximum per diems allowed by law, especially on trips outside Germany, so you get to claim for the difference), your laptop if you need one for your work and your employer didn’t provide one, and so on.

 - your educational costs, e.g. what you spent for your university studies that year or on training courses.
 If this was your first degree (Bachelors) you can claim for up to 6,000€ education costs per year (Ausbildungskosten), for all further degrees (second Bachelors or a Masters degree) and training courses, there is no limit to what you can claim for (Fortbildungskosten).

-- the cost of your second home (doppelte Haushaltsführung) in Germany, that you needed because it’s where your job/business is, while you still keep up your first home because your spouse/children live there.
-You can claim up to 12,000€ a year for the warm cost (= including utility costs and TV licence fee) of your second home (rent or depreciation&interest if you bought it).
+You can claim up to 12,000€ a year for the warm cost (= including utility costs and TV licence fee) of your second home in Germany (rent or depreciation&interest if you bought it).

 You can also claim for items for furnishing the second home like kitchen cabinets, a stove, a fridge, crockery, cutlery, washing machine, a table, chairs, a bed, lamps, curtains (the idea behind this is that you need extra furniture for the second home since all the “good” furniture is back home, being used by your family).
 If an item cost more than 952€ including VAT, you cannot claim for its whole cost immediately but have to depreciate it over its lifetime, which for furniture is assumed to be 13 years!
 So be moderate and buy cheap furniture and appliances for your second home.